ubala-siya/wa-song-bot/README.md

 📌 Steps:
 1. Open the website
-2. Scan the QR code with WhatsApp
+2. get Pair code with WhatsApp
 3. Copy the generated **session ID**

 ---